mmheydari97/tactile-gan/README.md

 - `--gen`: This argument sets the generator architecture.
 The options are UNet, and UNet++ which is the default value.
 - `--nf`: This argument sets the base number of filters of the generator.
 It implicitly controls how big the generator should be.
 - `--loss`: This argument sets the loss function for GAN loss from Mean Squared Error, Binary Cross-Entropy or Wasserstein loss or hinge loss and we use the first option by default.
-- `--no_aug`: This argument disables data augmention on the dataset when training the network.
+- `--no_aug`: This argument disables data augmentation on the dataset when training the network.
 - `--target`: This argument determines if the model should work with rgb tactile generation (task 1) or channel-wise tactile generation (task 2).
 It's set to the first option by default.
 - `--version`: This argument sets the version of tactile GAN model.
 There are 2 models with slightly different loss terms.
 The second model which is the default, performs slightly better, but slightly more time consuming.
 - `--folder_save`: This argument sets the folder where we want to save the model.
 By default the model will be stored at `./models/pix2obj`.
 - `--folder_load`: This argument sets the folder where we want to load the model from when testing.
 By default the model will be fetched from `./models/pix2obj`.
-- `--checkpoint_interval`: This argument sets the number of epoches elapsed to save a checkpoint at `./checkpoints/pix2pix` by default it's set to -1 and we don't save intermediate checkpoints.
+- `--checkpoint_interval`: This argument sets the number of epochs elapsed to save a checkpoint at `./checkpoints/pix2pix` by default it's set to -1 and we don't save intermediate checkpoints.
-- `--continue_training`: If we use this argument the script load the pretrained model existing in load folder specified above and continues training it.
+- `--continue_training`: If we use this argument the script loads the pretrained model existing in load folder specified above and continues training it.
-- `reg_every`: This argument controls how frequently the gradient penalty regularizer should be applied to the discriminator.
+- `reg_every`: This argument controls how frequently the gradient penalty regularization should be applied to the discriminator.

 **_NOTE:_** The model from running the script with default input arguments is already stored and provided so we don't have to run it again.